H.R. 2701: Fallen Servicemembers Religious Heritage Restoration Act

 American Battle Monuments Commission

-Survivors and descendants of covered members
+Survivors and descendants who get contacted

 Visitors to overseas U.S. military cemeteries